X

 5. Enable Collaboration Between Departments

-An omnichannel approach requires that customers have a consistent experience across all channels, which means that every department involved needs to be on the same page.
+An omnichannel marketing approach requires that customers have a consistent experience across all channels, which means that every department involved needs to be on the same page.
 Everyone needs to understand the kind of messaging and experience customers should have.

 Departments will also need to share information quickly and easily.
 For example, if the customer service team gets a call from an unhappy customer who wants to return a product, marketing should be aware of that so they can adjust their messaging to that person accordingly.
 They might, for instance, offer them a discount to try the product again.
 If they weren’t aware of the issue, on the other hand, they might instead try to upsell the customer, which would likely annoy them.